-The house is in Flordon parish, but much of the present-day grounds are in neighbouring parishes.
+The current building named Rainthorpe Hall is in Flordon parish, but much of the present-day grounds are in neighbouring parishes.
 In the past the Rainthorpe estate covered much of the parish east of the railway, including Flordon Mill.
 The Hall has gone through many changes and owners and, as a guidebook to the property said, "sometimes it was a small but 'grand' house and sometimes a large farmhouse with grand pretensions".

 White's Directory of 1883 describes the Hall:

 Rainthorpe Hall gives name to a small manor extending from this into the parishes of Newton-Flotman and Tasburgh, and is the seat and property of Sir Charles Harvey, Bart., who purchased it from Hon.
 Frederick Walpole.
 It is a fine old Elizabethan mansion, built in 1503, and situated in pleasant grounds on the west bank of the river Tas or Taes.
 It was purchased in 1852 by its late proprietor, who has enlarged and magnificently restored it.
 Most of the windows contain some curious old painted and stained glass, and the rooms are enriched with fine oak carving and antique furniture of the Elizabethan period.
 The drawing room is especially remarkable for its cabinets containing many rare specimens of Sèvres and Chelsea china.
 Here are also two splendidly carved bookcases, and a fine collection of family portraits by Kneller, Lely, and others.